Introduction

 Natural sources and application

-Vitamin E is found in nuts, seeds, vegetable oils, and green leafy vegetables.
+Vitamin E is found in nuts, seeds, plant oils, and green leafy vegetables.
 In skincare, it is often used in moisturizers, serums, and sunscreens.
-For optimal results, vitamin E should be used in combination with vitamin C, as both antioxidants work synergistically.
+For optimal results, vitamin E should be applied in combination with vitamin C, as both antioxidants work synergistically.

-Green tea extract is rich in polyphenols, particularly catechins , which possess powerful antioxidant and anti-inflammatory properties.
-These polyphenols protect the skin from UV damage and promote even skin texture.
+Green tea extract is rich in polyphenols, especially Catechins, which have strong antioxidant and anti-inflammatory properties.
+These polyphenols protect the skin from UV damage and promote an even skin texture.

 -

-Soothing effect: Green tea extract relieves redness and irritation and is ideal for sensitive or acne-prone skin.
+Soothing effect: Green tea extract alleviates redness and irritation and is ideal for sensitive or acne-prone skin.

 -